 A total of 350,000 Tons of Municipal Solid Waste is received at the WPWMA

-Site during the Operating Year.
+Site.

-Contractor received and Processed a total of 325,000 Tons of Municipal Solid Waste during the Operating Year.
+Contractor received and Processed a total of 250,000 Tons of Municipal Solid Waste during the same period.

-Of this amount, 276,350 Tons are delivered by Contractor to the Landfill for disposal or otherwise did not qualify as Creditable Recovery during the Operating Year.
+Of this amount, 197,400 Tons are delivered by Contractor to the Landfill for disposal or otherwise did not qualify as Creditable Recovery during the same period.

 Guaranteed Minimum Recycling Level is 22%